October 11, 2023 | 8 min read

 Personal tax-deductible contributions are made from your after-tax income.
 You claim a tax deduction for them when you file your tax return, which also reduces your taxable income.

-Both types of contributions are concessional contributions with an annual limit of $27,500 per financial year, unless you are eligible for catch-up concessional contributions.
+Both types of contributions, as well as super contributions paid by your employer, are concessional contributions with an annual limit of $30,000 per financial year, unless you are eligible for carry forward concessional contributions.

 How much of my super contribution is tax deductible?